ClementineM12/spark_hadoop_jupyter-notebooks_/README.md

     gh repo clone ClementineM12/spark_hadoop_jupyter-notebooks_
     ```

-2. Navigate to the project directory:
+2. Navigate to the project directory.

 3. Run the cluster: